PeridexisErrant/DF-Walkthrough/chapters/chap02-workshops-digging.rst

    :align: center

 As you can see, underneath my X is a dwarf, some limestone, and a limestone cavern floor.
-I can use the alternate scroll :kbd:`↓` to move through those three items, and hitting enter will display me some info about each.
+I can use :kbd:`-` to scroll down through those three items, and hitting enter will display me some info about each.
 Ok, except for the floor.
 I mean, what do you want to know?
 It’s a floor!